75 years of electron microscopy at TU Wien

 11:15 Electron microscopy at the TU Wien today: Prof. Johannes Bernardi

 11:30 The electron microscopy of the future: Prof. Peter Schattschneider

 11:50 Opening, buffet and exhibition

-In addition to a lecture on the history of electron microscopy at the TH/TU Vienna, our first Siemens & Halske supermicroscope from 1942, as well as an electron-optical bench from 1962 were exhibited during the ceremony and the subsequent 7th ASEM workshop, of the Austrian Society for Electron Microscopy (ASEM).
+In addition to a lecture on the history of electron microscopy at the TH/TU Wien, our first Siemens & Halske supermicroscope from 1942, as well as an electron-optical bench from 1962 were exhibited during the ceremony and the subsequent 7th ASEM workshop, of the Austrian Society for Electron Microscopy (ASEM).